cs5250-24s/cs5250-24s/docs/asg1/task-kbuild.md

 - Your goal is to reduce the size of the kernel image (`./arch/x86/boot/bzImage`) to less than 8 MiB.
   There's no need to shrink it excessively.
 - To ensure that the VM has successfully booted up, verify that the VM reaches the same login screen as your original kernel.

+!!!
+Info

+    When you attempt to boot with your new kernel after removing certain features, expect something strange to happen.
+    It's a good idea to document the changes you made to the kernel configuration.
+    This record will be handy in figuring out the cause of any issues that arise.
+    This part of the assignment is designed to prompt you to observe the effects of disabling specific features, understand their importance, and then work on fixing any resulting problems.

 For your submission, build your customized kernel into a DEB package using the following command: